dv8Holdem/curse-react-test/README.md

+#TODO
+Sort the game list by OrderId
+Do the UI
+Update Game object
+Try to fix the errors in console

 # Curse React Test

 The purpose of this test is to evaluate your skill as developer.
 It should take you about 2 hours to complete, although you may take more time if you wish.